bhagyas/awesome-alfresco/README.md

 ### Community Resources
 - [Alfresco Discord Channel](https://discordapp.com/invite/f7XntQN) - Discord channel mirroring #alfresco on FreeNode.

+## Commercial Add-ons

+ Since Alfresco has discontinued the addons.alfresco.com, this page will now include links to top Alfresco commercial add-ons.
+When it returns, this section will cease to be updated.

+- [Alfresco Two Factor Authentication](https://loftux.se/en/blog/alfresco-2fa-add-two-factor-authentication-to-alfresco) - Alfresco Two Factor (2FA) Authentication Module with support for SMS, TOTP and Call based two factor login with Authy and Google Authenticator with TOTP.
+- [Sharebox for Alfresco](https://loftux.se/en/blog/adding-secure-external-sharing-functionality-to-alfresco) - Sharebox for Alfresco enables sharing Alfresco content with external users with support for nested folders, thumbnail previews, auditing and zip downloads.
+- [Share Themes Pack](https://loftux.se/en/blog/the-new-loftux-themes-are-here) - High quality swatch based visual templates for Alfresco.
+- [Zoomable for Alfresco](https://loftux.se/en/blog/announcing-the-zoomable-image-viewer-for-alfresco) - A zoomable tile generator with Microsoft DeepZoom and previewer for viewing tiled high resolution images.

 ## Notes
 The classification will change with time.
 Currently, it's used as a basic categorisation based on the description of each repository.